verbb/formie/docs/guides/fields/dynamic-option-sources-in-practice.md

 **Convert to Static Options** freezes the current remote list into the static table and drops the provider link — useful when you want to stop depending on the remote source.

-## Template — developer-controlled per render
+## Template — Developer-Controlled per Render

 Use **Template** when the list depends on the current page, entry, user, or site — and a developer controls the Twig template: